lzh-mb-mod/EnhancedBattleTest/README.md

 - If you need more than 3 characters, then:

-- In `customcharacters.xml`, add your character with different `id`.
-For example you can copy-paste an existing character, change `id` to a new one, and modify other properties as you need.
+- In `customcharacters.xml`, add your character with a new `id`.
+For example you can copy-paste an existing `NPCCharacter`, change `id` to a new one, and modify other properties as you need.

 - In `Modules\EnhancedBattleTest\ModuleData\mpclassdivisions.xml`, add a `MPClassDivision` element associated with your character.
 For example, you can copy-paste an existing `MPClassDivision` element, change `id` to a new one, then change `hero` and `troop` attributes to the `id` of your character, at last modify other properties as you need.